Team-capstone-machines/app-remittances/README.md

 The structure of the REST response that is sent from the server is a representation of the requested resource.
 The format we use this time is JSON.

-We have created an API for the remittance service that has two endpoints /receiver and /history.
-For this API we need a Receiver model and a History model.
+We have created an API for the remittance service that has three endpoints /receiver, /history and /phones.
+For this API we need a Receiver model, a History model and Phones model.
 All the API documentation can be consulted [https://themachines.stoplight.io/settings/remittances-as-a-service](here)

 <!-- ![diagram](img/diagram_arch.png) --> DIAGRAMA